deletehead/the_hax/every_villain_is_LEMONS.md

 ## TCP/80 HTTP
 Includes web services (not just port 80)
-- Check for Jenkins
+- Check for Jenkins.
+Typically runs on TCP/8080
+  - Typically runs build scripts etc as SYSTEM
+  - Auth can bind to AD or be local.
+Check `/asynchPeople/` for a list of users anonymously.
+  - To run commands:
-  - Exploit Jenkins
+    -
 - Check for Splunk